LOCO2 HEAT LIMITED

 7.1 Some of the Goods sold by the Supplier come with a manufacturer's warranty for a period longer than the Supplier's 12 month warranty set out in clause 6.1.
 The Customer should refer to the terms and conditions of the manufacturer's warranty provided with the Goods (where applicable).
 In the event that the Customer wishes to rely on a manufacturer's warranty the Supplier will provide reasonable assistance to the Customer in liaising with the relevant manufacturer (and in particular will provide contact details for the manufacturer on request by the Customer), but the Supplier has no liability to the Customer in relation to any such warranty.

-8.1Subject to the remaining provisions of this clause 8, the Customer may with the consent of the Supplier (which the Supplier may withhold in its absolute discretion) and at the Customer’s cost, return certain Goods within 28 days of delivery provided that such Goods are undamaged, in their original packaging, unopened and unused.
+8.1Subject to the remaining provisions of this clause 8, the Customer may with the consent of the Supplier (which the Supplier may withhold in its absolute discretion) and at the Customer’s cost, cancel an order prior to shipment or return certain Goods within 28 days of delivery provided that such Goods are undamaged, in their original packaging, unopened and unused.

 (a) Bespoke or speciality items that have been adapted, tailored or made to the Customer's specifications, in accordance with the Specification or are clearly personalized;